demisto/content/Packs/Azure-Enrichment-Remediation/Playbooks/Azure_-_Enrichment_README.md

-Given the IP address this playbook enriches Azure Compute, IAM, and User information.
+Given the IP address, this playbook enriches Azure Compute, IAM, and User information.

 ## Dependencies